cscully-allison/data-ensemble-interview-artifacts/Codes.md

   ### Balanced node-link diagrams are trees, accept no substitutions

     - P6 until needing to add data
+    - P8 "the particular tool that I use to generate the data, right, which is, which is [Lab]'s [[DatasetAPI]] tool, and it generates this, this, it's not what you would think of, in when you think of tree, right?"

   ### Dangers of test dataset ([BenchmarkSuite])